flybywiresim/aircraft/docs/README.md

 - ❌ NAV mode being armed might show dashes in the FCU instead of selected HDG
 - ❌ Engine out operations are not yet considered
 - ❌ AP performance when flying turbulence might not be satisfying in all cases
-- ❌ AP is not disconnected due to pilot input (sidestick, rudder) or turbulence
+- ❌ AP is not disconnected due to turbulence
-- ❌ Flare Law has issues with fast raising ground before the runway
-- ❌ LOC* has rare issues capturing the LOC

 ##### Engines

 - ❌ Realistic start-up procedure is missing
 - ❌ During start, no fuel flow is shown
-- ❌ EWD has issues in correctly displaying N2 > 100
-- ❌ Realistic Descent/ Approach Idle Parameters.
+- ❌ Realistic Descent/ Approach idle parameters / drag.

 ##### Autothrust